Milan Kostić

-Milan Kostić (Милан Костић; Sivac near Kula, 1839 - Bečej, July 22, 1880) was Serbian Orthodox professor, theologian, translator and rector of the Cetinje Seminary.
+Milan Kostić (Милан Костић; Sivac near Kula, 1839 - Bečej, July 22, 1880) was a Serbian Orthodox professor, theologian, translator and rector of the Cetinje Seminary.

 Education

 He comes from a priest family.
 He finished primary school in Petrovaradin, high school in Vrbas, Sremski Karlovci and Budimu (1851-1859) and Theological Seminary "St. Arsenije Sremac" in Sremski Karlovci (1859-1863).
 He studied law in Pest (1865-1867), where he was a member of the Serbian student society "Preodnica".
 Then in Kiev he attended the Theological Academy (1867-1869), where he obtained a master's degree in theology.

 Cetinje seminary and foundation of Montenegro education

 At the invitation of Prince Nikola Petrović, and on the recommendation of Prote Rajevskog, he went to Montenegro, and founded and edited the Cetinje seminary (1869).
 He was a professor, rector and supervisor of Montenegro's schools.
 Together with Rajevski, he compiled the Constitution of the Cetinje seminary, the curriculum, as well as several textbooks and manuals.
 He initiated the founding of the literary society "Crnogorski borac" in the Cetinje seminary.
 He left Cetinje after finishing the school year 1871–1872. due to material and health reasons, but also due to intrigues at the Montenegrin court.